 Lilac Cocktail and Lilac Cupcake Recipes

 The adventures of a Cocktail and a Cupcake continue and since it’s spring, Fresh Lilac is the theme this month.
-Homemade lilac syrup and candied lilac flowers add a unique and delicious flavor to both of these treats!
+Here are the Lilac Cocktail and Lilac Cupcake Recipes.
+Both are made with homemade lilac syrup and candied lilac flowers to add a unique and delicious flavor.

 Lilac Beauty Cocktail